This document provides guidance on completing an application for Stage 1 of the NIHR Invention for Innovation (i4i) Programme Challenge Awards.

 Co-applicants are those individuals with responsibility for the day to day management and delivery of the project and can include patients, carers and service users.
 Co-applicants, including public co-applicants, are considered part of the project team and are expected to share responsibility for its successful delivery.
-In contrast, collaborators normally provide specific expertise on particular aspects of the project but do not share in the responsibility for the delivery of the project.
+Co-applicants from collaborating organisations should be included.
+In contrast, collaborators are individuals (e.g. consultants) or organisations (e.g. sub-contractors) that normally provide specific expertise on particular aspects of the project and do not share in the responsibility for the delivery of the project.

 There should be a named person with appropriate skills and experience who is responsible for leading the PPI element within the project.
 This role should be an adequately costed and resourced research team member who is able to manage the PPI plans and related activities.
-Examples of the activities a PPI lead might undertake can be found here.
+Please see the PPI section of our website for examples of the activities a PPI lead might undertake.

 A maximum of 7 co-applicants is permitted (which includes the joint lead applicant if listed).

 Please allow sufficient time for your co-applicants to complete their sections of the online form before the application deadline.
 This includes registration and validation of co-applicant accounts for the RMS portal.

 Section 4: Plain English Summary of Research

 A plain English summary is a clear explanation of your research.